Yorkeys Knob—boat ramp

 - its proximity to the Great Barrier Reef

 - the relatively minor additional environmental disturbance required for its construction given the area is already highly disturbed by existing coastal and foreshore development.

 The new boat ramp and associated on-land facilities will be constructed on vacant state-owned land and seabed to the west of Yorkeys Knob Boating Club marina and to the north of Half Moon Bay Golf Club, with an access road on state land between the 2 clubs.

-We have worked closely with Cairns Regional Council (CRC) to determine the configuration of parking and other on-land facilities.
-TMR and CRC signed a deed of agreement in November 2019 about the contribution of CRC to the project and related matters.
+We have worked closely with Cairns Regional Council to determine the configuration of parking and other on-land facilities.
+Transport and Main Roads and the Cairns Regional Council signed a deed of agreement in September 2021 about the contribution of Cairns Regional Council to the project and related matters.

 This new facility will: